est15/est15.github.io/_posts/2024-05-02-GOAD Lab Windows Setup.md

 ![IP Routing Table](IP-Route.png)
 _IP Route - Default Route_

 To remove this conflicting default route I used the `sudo ip route del default via 10.193.72.1 dev eth1` command.
-Once this was completed the pings and internet access were not successful.
+Once this was completed the pings and internet access were successful.
 ![Successful Pings](Successful-Pings.png)
 _Successful Pings_